Night Of The Demons

 The make-up effects are quite good.
 Mostly, they mimic injuries (as the teens turn into demons after they’re murdered in gory ways) though Angela, as the leader, is a little uglier.
 One of the stand out scenes is Suzanne’s fake breasts, which she stabs a lipstick tube into.
 They look a little rubbery, but are a good likeness for the real things.

 There’s a kind of lightness to the movie.
-It’s not outright humor, but the tone is too colorful to be horrific.
+It’s not outright humor, but the tone is more colorful than horrific.
 It’s somewhat like The Return of the Living Dead, or Nightmare on Elm Street; there are very violent moments, and some shock scares, but the monsters are a little too wacky to be frightening.
 It seems to be very typical of ’80s teen horror.

 While not terribly effective as a scary movie, Night of the Demons is a lot of fun.
-It incorporates virtually all the elements of ’80s horror that I love: gory violence, nudity, and dark humor.
+It incorporates virtually all the elements of ’80s horror that I love.

 For a great Halloween night double feature, watch this and the more recent Trick R Treat.